deshdeepak2019/CasualFunnel_Task/README.md

 # Steps to run the peoject

-1. pip and django should be install.
+1.pip and django should be install.

 2.py manage.py migrate.

-3. python manage.py runserver
+3.python manage.py runserver

 For API Calls , I am using POSTMAN.